Category Archives: AVR Microcontrollers

 DIY AVR Graphical LCD test board

-Once I’ve got several HQM1286404 graphical LCD displays around so I decided to build a prototyping board where I could easily plug LCD to it, read data via ADC and display graphs, plug keypad if needed for some menu functions.
-Earlier I was testing graphical LCD on prototype breadboard, but dealing with multiple wires (GLCD needs 20 of them) resulted in many failures.
-It is OK to do simple tasks, but more serious applications require more stable platform.
-So here it is:
+Once I’ve got several HQM1286404 graphical LCDs around, I decided to build a prototyping board where I could easily plug LCD to it, read data via ADC and display graphs, and plug keypad if needed for some menu functions.
+Earlier, I tested graphical LCD on prototype breadboard but dealing with multiple wires (GLCD needs 20) resulted in many failures.
+It is OK to do simple tasks, but more complex applications require a more stable platform.
+So here it is: This type of GLCD is a standard 128×64 pixel matrix controlled by the KS0108 LCD controller.
+I have a smaller non-common pin-header where pins have 2mm step, so I had to draw it for Eagle library, which you will find in project files.
+I decided to make a simple circuit so it could fit in 100x50mm single-sided PCB.
+As base MCU, I used Atmega16, which can be replaced with Atmega32, which is pin-compatible with Atmega16 have more data memory.

 Continue reading